Accommodated Testing Faculty Instructions

 • There are many times when faculty and students need to have a conversation concerning the particulars of course requirements and how accommodations will be provided.
 Students are still responsible for contacting faculty to discuss their accommodations.

-• It is the responsibility of the faculty member to complete the Testing Agreement in AIM for students with testing accommodations.
+• It is the responsibility of the faculty member to complete the Testing Agreement in the Instructor Portal for students with testing accommodations.
 The Testing Agreement must be completed before students can schedule an exam appointment with Testing Services.

 Getting to the Testing Agreement